josue-azevedo/adaptation_genomics/README.md

 All code in this repository is released under a **CC0 Public Domain Waiver**.
 Feel free to reuse, adapt, and cite as:

-> Azevedo J. A. R. et al. (2025) Deforestation limits evolutionary rescue under climate change in Amazonian lizards. *Manuscript in review.*
+> Azevedo J. A. R. et al. (2024) Deforestation limits evolutionary rescue under climate change in Amazonian lizards.